Lufthansa's Belgian carrier suspends flights until mid-May

-BRUSSELS, April 6 (Reuters) - Belgium’s Brussels Airlines, a Lufthansa subsidiary, has extended its suspension of flights until at least May 15, it said on Monday.
+BRUSSELS (Reuters) - Belgium’s Brussels Airlines, a Lufthansa (LHAG.DE) subsidiary, has extended its suspension of flights until at least May 15, it said on Monday.

 The Belgian carrier had previously grounded flights until Apr.
 19 but said it was extending that by four weeks because of “low to no demand”, owing to travel restrictions aimed at curbing the spread of the coronavirus.